Publications

 Ziegelmeyer, A., Schmelz, K., & Ploner, M. (2012).
 Hidden costs of control: Four repetitions and an extension.
 Experimental Economics, 15(2), 323-340.

-Contribution to Books
+Contribution to books

 Schmelz, K. (2008).
 Complementary cooperation in Russian-German teams: the potential of cognitive cross-cultural psychology with regard to complex problem solving and time use.
 In: Helfrich, Hölter, Dakhin, and Arzhenowskij (eds.).
 Impact of Culture on Human Interaction: Clash or Challenge?
 Hogrefe, 331-345.